St Michael, Lamplugh: Architecture

 St Michael, Lamplugh is built of local sandstone.
 The walls are coursed, squared rubble on chamfered plinth with stepped buttressing.
 The graduated slate roofs with stone copings and kneelers; bellcote at west end, apex crosses to east.
 There is an aisleless nave and chancel with vestry on south side.
 The hour-bay nave has plank inner door, with pointed head, to a gabled south porch.
 The Perpendicular fenestration with vestry door and cusped, single-light window are original.
-The Perpendicular features are re-used, as are the three gargoyles over the east window and the blocked doorway, infilled with late 18th century Dickinson Sons memorial on the north side of the chancel.
+The Perpendicular features are re-used, as are the three gargoyles over the east window and the blocked doorway, infilled with late 18th-century Dickinson Sons memorial on the north side of the chancel.

 The roof has a scissors truss to the nave, with wide, pointed chancel and vestry arches with a traceried, four-centred opening above the chancel arch.
 The octagonal wooden pulpit in the north-east corner of the nave and the red octagonal stone font at the west end are 19th century.
-Mid 17th century tomb slab with extensive, but weathered, inscription set against west wall in vestry; early 18th century pedimented marble memorials in west nave wall.
+Mid 17th-century tomb slab with extensive, but weathered, inscription set against west wall in vestry; early 18th-century pedimented marble memorials in west nave wall.
 The altar has Christogram IHS.
 Chancel ceiling is blue.
 Organ The church also has a separate toilet and washroom.

 The church has two war graves: one from World War I: J.E.
-Sewell, aged 19 (12.6.1918), and one from World War II: J. Benn, aged 22 (4.11.1943).
+Sewell, aged 19 (d.
+12.6.1918), and one from World War II: J. Benn, aged 22 (d.
+4.11.1943).
 The war memorial, immediately to the west of the church, unveiled and consecrated in June 1921, is inscribed with 30 names from World War I and four names from World War II.